 Revision or modification in current job description but the same department and job position or designation.

-However, the such shall be properly documented and addressed to the HR Department for purposes updating the employee’s master file and other relevant records.
+However, such shall be properly documented and addressed to the HR Department for purposes of updating the employee’s master file and other relevant records.

 The Company shall encourage transfer as long as this shall lead to better performance, increase productivity, and promote personnel’s professional growth and shall not cause a conflict of interest among parties involved or a weakness in the internal control.